 Workshop: Introduction to Sustainability-Ready Evaluation | Monday, October 21

 The workshop introduced concepts, techniques and processes for evaluators to plan and conduct evaluations from a sustainability-ready perspective.
-Training more experienced evaluators and evaluation commissioners with capacities in mixed methods the workshop facilitated participants' understanding of sustainability as coupled with human and natural sytsems, how to introduce sustainability to theories of change and manage the politics that will arise.
-Participants also learned important differences between human and natural systems including temporal and spatial scales, social and natural science methods, promoting the use and the importance of boundary spanning.
-Participants asked to contribute to enhancing a recently published checklist for sustainability-ready evaluation.
+The workshop facilitated participants' understanding of sustainability as coupled human and natural systems, as well as how to introduce sustainability to theories of change and manage the politics that will arise.
+Participants also learned important differences between human and natural systems including temporal and spatial scales, social and natural science methods, and the importance of boundary spanning

 Plenary 2 - Leaving No One Behind: Evaluation for 2030 | Tuesday, October 22